 Pro Tip: If you're serving a crowd, this gin recipe can be easily adapted into a batch cocktail, according to Krista Rollins of Joyful Healthy Eats.

 Why We Love It: Designed to add a bit of sweetness to the bitter taste of gin, this pomegranate gin cocktail perfectly balances the flavors.
 It calls for pomegranate juice, orange juice, honey, sparkling water, and gin.
-Top it all off with a spring of fresh thyme and an orange slice for a drink that looks as impressive as it tastes.
+Top it all off with a sprig of fresh thyme and an orange slice for a drink that looks as impressive as it tastes.